[Those who know Your name]

 Our beautiful tabby cat, Sheya, has always hated to be held.
 From time to time, however, I do try to pick her up anyways.
 I can’t help myself; I just want to hold her.
 She doesn’t like this though, she protests, squirms and wants down.

 As soon as you put her down she runs, but she always comes back wanting more affection.
 While she clearly wants the affection and love, she also has her insecurities.
-She won’t sit in your lap, but she will sit behind you on the back of the sofa, and just loves to be petted as cats do–under the chin, on top of the head, and she even likes her ears gently stroked.
+She won’t sit in your lap, but she will sit behind you on the back of the sofa, and absolutely loves to be petted as cats do: under the chin; on the top of the head, and she even likes her ears gently stroked.

 Today was a dreary grey day, but I told her, “We’ll make our own sunshine.”
-I had been sitting cross legged on the floor with her, and decided to shift positions, so I leaned back against the closet door with my legs out straight, looked at her and said, “You wanna sit in my lap?”, expecting a ‘No, of course not Mom‘, but to my surprise she started to climb into my lap–right into it, and made herself comfortable–I cried.
+I’d been sitting cross legged on the floor with her when I decided to shift positions.
+I leaned back against the closet door with both of my legs out straight, then looked at her and said, “You wanna sit in my lap?”
+I was expecting a “No, of course not Mom,” but to my surprise she began to climb right into my lap where she made herself comfortable.
 My jaw dropped.
 I cried.

 Not wanting to spook her, I quietly tried to get Andrew’s attention.
 Suddenly, I saw how my own story paralleled hers.
 I saw that she felt safe and comfortable enough to trust me.
 Yeah—I cried.
 (Wow).
 I also wondered if this is how God feels when we finally decide to trust Him, nestleing safely into His care.

 “Those who know your name trust in You, for you, O LORD, do not abandon those who search for You.”—-Psalm 9:10 (NLT)